jaysylvester/citizen/README.md

 ### Private controllers

-To make a controller private--inaccessible via HTTP, but accessible within your app--add a plus sign (`+`) to the beginning of the file name:
+To make a controller private—inaccessible via HTTP, but accessible within your app—add a plus sign (`+`) to the beginning of the file name:

     app/
       patterns/